Indoor

 Weaving – The Gifts of Cattails

-We recommend inviting an Indigenous community member into the learning space to help students weave cattail mats.
-A gift of the earth that provides for the spiritual, emotional, physical, and mental wellbeing of both the Haudenosaunee and Anishinaabe locally is cattails.
-Cattails Spotlight on Language: Overview of the Gifts of Cattails from Robin Kimmerer From …
+An Indigenous community member should be invited into the learning space to help students harvest cattails and weave cattail mats.
+Instructions: A gift of the earth that provides for the spiritual, emotional, physical, and mental wellbeing of both the Haudenosaunee and Anishinaabe locally is cattails.
+Spotlight on Language: Kimmerer, R. W. (2013).
+Braiding sweetgrass: Indigenous

 Weaving – The Gifts of Cattails Read More »